lukemonahan/splunk_modinput_prometheus/README.md

 $ go get github.com/prometheus/prometheus/pkg/textparse
 ```

-The "build" make target will build the modular input binaries, and copy tem into the correct place in `modinput_prometheus`, which forms the root of the Splunk app.
+The "build" make target will build the modular input binaries, and copy them into the correct place in `modinput_prometheus`, which forms the root of the Splunk app.

 ```
 $ make build